Different types of meditation

 I’ve found that my daily practice has deepened and developed to suit me over the years, just as I imagine it did, to suit Buddha all those centuries ago – we are individuals, and finding inner peace is such a personal journey.

-The group is limited to 5 people so you really benefit from the group sessions.
+The group size is limited so you really benefit from the sessions.
 I am also available throughout the week for one-to-ones, to help you deepen your connection to self, and to answer your questions.
 This is all part of this fully inclusive retreat.

 I wish you luck, joy, fun and most of all, a deep peace on your journey with meditation.